-If you are planning on buying a new SSD, then it is important to learn how to check SSD compatibility with your laptop or desktop motherboard so that you do not end up buying something that doesn’t work.
+If you plan on buying a new SSD, it is important to learn how to check SSD compatibility with your laptop or desktop motherboard to avoid purchasing something that doesn’t work.

-In order to successfully understand the SSD compatibility through the technical specsheet you need to know:
+To successfully understand the SSD compatibility through the technical spec sheet, you need to know the following:

-- The Sizes and Key Type for M.2 SSDs
+- The Sizes And Key Types for M.2 SSDs

 - The Impact of the Interface Version on the SSD

-Once you have understood these concepts, it will be very easy for you to buy the right SSD for your laptop or desktop.
+Once you understand these concepts, buying the right SSD for your laptop or desktop will be easy.

-I will talk in detail about the SSD technical jargon and concepts in the text below.
+I will discuss the SSD technical jargon and ideas in detail in the text below.

-The first step in understanding how to check SSD compatibility with laptop or desktop is to understand the different type of interfaces for SATA.
+The first step in understanding how to check SSD compatibility with a laptop or desktop is to understand the different types of interfaces for SATA.

 There are essentially two interfaces that SSDs are built for:

-SATA is a slower interface and is typically used to connect hard disk drives.
+SATA is a slower interface typically used to connect hard disk drives.

 The newest version of the SATA interface, SATA 3, works at 6 Gbps (Giga BITS per second) or 750 MBps (Mega BYTES per second) transfer rate (theoretically).

 Practically, SATA SSDs can reach speeds of about 550 MB/s.
-This is about 2-3 times faster than a normal hard disk drive.
+This is about 2-3 times faster than a standard hard disk drive.

 The PCIe interface, on the other hand, is much faster.
 PCIe interface uses PCIe lanes.
-PCIe lanes are like information highways that carry data from the connected devices to and from the CPU very quickly.
+PCIe lanes are like information highways that quickly carry data from the connected devices to and from the CPU.

 TL:DR: SATA SSDs are slower; PCIe SSDs (aka NVMe SSDs are faster.